ChROELS/tvShows_db_interface/README.md

 Front-end:

 Implementation follows my first sketched ideas from the design-phase and is based on what offers Bootstrap 4 as possibilities.
 Work in progress...

+Back-End:

+I use Spring Boot and a DAO pattern to connect the database running on a localhost and querying the collection (read operations).
+For the TvShowsDAOImpl class, I have learned how to use a mongoDb driver for Java and to query the collection to retrieve documents we need.